 The major credit bureaus can use your name, address, and other identifying information to create a credit profile and tie your accounts to your credit reports.
 Your credit profile can also be tied to your SSN if you get one in the future.

-How to use your new credit card effectively
+How to apply with your foreign credit history

 More from Nova Credit: